banuhos/credit-app-backend/README.md

-This repository receives credit application requests for a credit application system and sends it to customer according to the relevant criteria.
+This repostory includes a project that receives loan application requests for a loan application system and returns the loan result to the client according to the relevant criteria.
 This project a Spring Boot example project for MongoDB.